xibosignage/xibo-manual/source/en/layouts_tools.md

 Click on the speaker icon to edit the assigned audio.
 {/tip}

+{tip}
+If Audio is assigned to a Widget, which is the **only** Widget in its Region, the audio will stop once the Widget duration has expired but the Widget will remain on screen until the rest of the Layout has expired!
+{/tip}

 ### Expiry Dates

+**Please note:** Expiry Dates are currently not supported on the Linux Player.

 Click on the Expiry Dates button and click to add or drag and drop to a Widget to enter **Start** and **End** dates and times.
 Use the checkbox to additionally delete the Widget at the set end time.